 - The recipient will find the mail when checking the mailbox (e.g. using webmail or software using the POP3 or IMAP protocol).

 How does MailTester.com work?

-MailTester.com looks up the SMTP server responsible for the e-mail address, and tries to establish an SMTP connection.
+MailTester.com checks if the e-mail address is syntactically valid, looks up the SMTP server responsible for the e-mail address in DNS, and tries to establish an SMTP connection.
 It then tries to send several commands, almost as if an e-mail is going to be sent.
-When enough information is gathered, the connection is aborted.
-No actual e-mail is sent.
+When enough information is gathered, the connection is aborted and no actual e-mail is sent.